mailinblack/mib-jcl/README.md

-# mib-jcl: MainInBlack Java Core Libraries
+# mib-jcl MainInBlack Java Core Libraries

+## mib-jcl-common: MainInBlack Java Core Libraries - Commons

-MIB-JCL is a set of utilities which are not already present in Guava or Apache Commons Lang3.
+Mib-jcl-common is a set of utilities which are not already present in Guava or Apache Commons Lang3

+> Note: does not depend on any 3rd party dependency (except jsr305).